IndhujaB/M1_HOTEL_MANAGEMENT_SYSTEM/1_Requirements/README.md

 ### Advantages:

-a)The hotel Management System is used to book a hotel from anywhere.
+* The hotel Management System is used to book a hotel from anywhere.

-b)It is an easiest platform for all customer which can be easily booked hotel and know the all details.
+* It is an easiest platform for all customer which can be easily booked hotel and know the all details.

-c)Automate the process of day to day activities of Hotel.
+* sAutomate the process of day to day activities of Hotel.

 ## HIGH LEVEL REQUIREMENTS: